Olympic National Park Wilderness Permit

 Cancellation Policy:

-You may cancel your reservation seven or more full days before your reservation start date and receive a refund.
+You may cancel your reservation three or more full days before your reservation start date and receive a refund.
 The $6 reservation fee is non-refundable.
 Quota from cancelled permits will be immediately released and available on Recreation.gov.

 Change Policy:

-You may make any change to your permit itinerary if space is available up until the day before your reservation date, and before your permit has been issued at a Wilderness Information Center (additional fees may apply).
-Once your permit has been issued, you cannot make changes to the permit unless approved by a ranger at a Wilderness Information Center.
+The start date of an existing permit cannot be changed without cancelling your permit and starting over.
+You may make changes to permit details, campsite location, and group size if space is available up until the permit has been issued (additional fees may apply).
+Once your permit has been issued, you cannot make changes to the permit unless approved by the Wilderness Information Center by phone, email, or in person.

 Contact Information